 A mass-burial with 45 individuals and another 9 burial sites from different periods were found and the corners of the structures, a sign of respect and was found that the rituals occurred after the abandonment of the important buildings.

-The mass-burial with 45 individuals from both sexes were found and studies revealed that they showed signs of decapitation and were thus victims of human sacrifice which was a way to extend life after death.
+Studies revealed that they showed signs of decapitation and were thus victims of human sacrifice, which was a way to extend life after death.